spring-attic/sagan/doc/getting-started-guides/macros.md

 > **Note:** If you are new to Android projects, before you proceed, refer to [Installing the Android Development Environment](../gs-android/README.md) to help you configure your development environment.

 You can use any build system you like when building apps with Spring, but the code you need to work with [Maven](https://maven.apache.org) and [Gradle](http://gradle.org) is included here.
-If you're not familiar with either, refer to [Building Java Projects with Maven](../gs-maven-android/README.md) or [Building Java Projects with Gradle](../gs-gradle-android/README.md).
+If you're not familiar with either, refer to [Building Android Projects with Maven](../gs-maven-android/README.md) or [Building Android Projects with Gradle](../gs-gradle-android/README.md).

 </#macro>